Tretti/rails-bootstrap-helpers/README.md

 ```

 Renders an `button` tag styled as a Bootstrap button.
 First argument is the text
-to be rendered on the button, the other is what type of button (the is the HTML
+to be rendered on the button, the other is what type of button (that is, the HTML
 attribute `type`).
 Accepts all the options as [bs\_button\_to](#bs_button_to) does.

 [Bootstrap documentation](http://twitter.github.io/bootstrap/base-css.html#buttons)